Java EE/GlassFish Adoption Story by Kerry Wilson/Vanderbilt University

 By reza_rahman on May 27, 2014

 Kerry Wilson is a Software Engineer at the Vanderbilt University Medical Center.
 He served in a consultant role to design a lightweight systems integration solution for the next generation Foundations Recovery Network using GlassFish, Java EE 6, JPA, @Scheduled EJBs, CDI, JAX-RS and JSF.
-He shared his story at the JavaOne 2013 Sunday GlassFish community event - check out the video below:
+He lives in Nashville, TN where he helps organize the Nashville Java User Group.
+Kerry shared his Java EE/GlassFish adoption story at the JavaOne 2013 Sunday GlassFish community event - check out the video below: